garencheckley/podexp/BACKLOG.md

 1. **Advanced Search Orchestration** ✅ provides the foundation of better research that all other projects can build upon.
 (COMPLETED)

-2. **Episode Planning & Execution Pipeline** creates the framework that will orchestrate the entire improved process.
+2. **Episode Planning & Execution Pipeline** ✅ creates the framework that will orchestrate the entire improved process.
+(COMPLETED)

 3. **Deep Dive Research Framework** enhances the search orchestration with better topic prioritization.